 SocNet98 – European Network of Universities/Schools of Social Work was initiated in June 1998 by Menno van Veen (Groningen) and Thomas Trenczek (Jena) during an International Exchange Week between both universities in Groningen.

-It was the idea not only to intensify the bilateral exchange but to invite other university partners to establish a broader network of European universities and schools of social work which fosters the exchange of students and lecturers in particular.
+From the very beginning until today, it was the idea not only to intensify the bilateral exchange but to invite other university partners to establish a broader network of European universities and schools of social work which fosters the exchange of students and lecturers in particular.

 The official inaugural meeting of the then invited international coordinators has been conducted between 4th and 6th November 1998 in Jena with participants from Groningen (Menno van Veen and Theo Koning), Jena (Thomas Trenczek), Newcastle (Henry Ross), Porsgrunn (Ketil Eide), Rovaniemi (Iiris Happo), Bremen (Lutz Walk) and Emden (Gertrud Cuers).